pejuangmedia/auto-upload/README.md

 ### OPTIONAL VARIABLES

+- `BACKUP_CHANNEL` - ID of Channel Where Anime Will Be Saved As BackUP.

 - `THUMBNAIL` - JPG/PNG Link of Thumbnail FIle.

 - `FFMPEG` - You Can Set Custom Path Of ffmpeg if u want, default is `ffmpeg`.